 - Parking space available, plus free car park in the village, a short walk away

-- A spiral staircase leads to the property which is regrettably not suitable for the infirm
+- A steep spiral staircase leads to the property which is regrettably not suitable for the infirm

 About Falkland Palace

 With a history that includes a murderous duke, an imprisoned king, several changes of hands and some of Mary Queen of Scots's happiest country days, Falkland Palace is a treasure trove of history, brought to life by exquisitely restored display rooms.

 The current palace was built between 1450 and 1541 and served as the hunting residence of the Stewart kings and queens.
 Its tapestry corridor containing 17th century Flemish masterpieces is unmissable, as are the gardens which contain the oldest real (or royal) tennis court in Britain, built for James V.